EveryBoard/EveryBoard/src/app/games/new-game/README.md

   - Rename the classes accordingly.
   - Implement the game (see [recommended order](#recommended-order-of-definition) below) while at the same time developing tests for it.
+    The source files in this directory should contain enough documentation to implement most games.

 # Recommended order of definition